 Sunday: 8:00 a.m. – 3:00 p.m.
 If such events are outside the Facilities Assistant scheduled working hours, a separate custodial fee must be paid.
 If a fee is required for a church committee event, the church treasurer will pay the fee to the Facilities Assistant and charge it to the committee’s budget.
 The standard custodial fee is $100.00.

 - Church Equipment: The church has a variety of equipment for your use that can enhance your program or meeting.
 Please indicate on your room reservation form which equipment you’d like to reserve for your program.
 See the form for a complete listing, but here are some commonly used items:

-Audio/visual equipment: microphone, LCD projector with laptop or DVD player—it’s easiest to put your program on a thumbdrive and use our equipment and/or connect with church WiFi as needed.
+Audio/visual equipment: microphone, AV cart with large screen & Zoom capacity, projector with laptop or DVD player—it’s easiest to put your program on a thumbdrive and use our equipment and/or connect with church WiFi as needed.
 Or if you’re showing a feature-length film, use a DVD player.
-Conference phone, CD player or easel with paper.
+Easel with paper or CD player.
 The Leenhouts Common Room and Max Otto Hall have audio capabilities for presentations to larger groups.
 The Sanctuary and Max Otto Hall are equipped with hearing assistive devices.

 Wireless Internet: The entire facility has password-protected wireless internet access.
 The password changes periodically and is posted on the first floor bulletin board in the main corridor and in the RE alcove on the lower level.

 Kitchen equipment: dishes, coffee percolators, hot or cold beverage dispensers, refrigerator, freezer, stove/oven, etc. Miscellaneous: card tables, banquet tables, chairs, etc.